Mahmoudcali02/weather-app/README.md

 # Description
-As a Junior Developer I was tasked to develope a weather dashboard that ouputs for multiple cities.
+As a Junior Developer I was tasked to develope a weather dashboard that outputs for multiple cities.

 ## Current state of the application
-This application is not fully developed and it is still under construction.
+This application is currently running and it has been fully developed and deployed.

 # Screenshot
 ![Screenshot](assets/images/screenshot.png)